LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 scaled by the level depth in proportion to the maximal dungeon depth.
 You can read more about combat resolution in section Monsters below.

-The second status line describes the current dungeon location in relation to the party.
+The second status line describes the current level in relation to the party.

     5  Lofty hall   [33% seen] X-hair: exact spot (71,12)  p15 l10